jestjs/jest/docs/ManualMocks.md

   config
 ```

-When a manual mock exists for a given module, Jest's module system will just
+When a manual mock exists for a given module, Jest's module system will use that module when explicitly calling `jest.mock('moduleNmae')`.
-use that instead of trying to automatically generate a mock.

-Assuming that the module can be loaded by the automocker, it's best to build on
-the automocked API.
-This makes it harder for mock APIs to get out of sync with
-real ones.

 Here's a contrived example where we have a module that provides a summary of
 all the files in a given directory.